Today's hike is dedicated to my dad, who died one year ago today.

 It was also after that lunch that I got rained on.
 My pack didn't get too wet since I've had my pack cover on the past few days, because of threat of rain, and also to make any caterpillars that fall on the bright orange pack highly visible, since it also seems to be caterpillar season.
-(Which reminds me: yesterday, while at the shelter and being rained on by caterpillars, a bright green one tries to cocoon itself on my bright green food bag.
+(Which reminds me: yesterday, while at the shelter and being rained on by caterpillars, a bright green one tried to cocoon itself on my bright green food bag.
 Nice bit of stealth on part of a would-be butterfly, but it wasn't enough to hide from me.)
 I got somewhat soaked, though.
 I didn't bother putting on my rain jacket since I knew I'd be changing clothes once I got to the hostel.

 Shortly after 4, I made it to the Woods Hole Hostel, and got a shower.
 It's been seven days since my last shower, so I must have smelled downright awful.
 (I tried smelling my shirt after the shower; it was pretty foul.
 Hooray for a change of clothes!)

-The hostel has a scale in front of the house; it appears I've lost six of seven pounds, depending on how much my clothes weigh.
+The hostel has a scale in front of the house; it appears I've lost six or seven pounds, depending on how much my clothes weigh.
 I'm going to need to eat more for dinner tonight and I'm town tomorrow.

 I'm staying in a shared room tonight with Christine (wife of thru-hiker Alpaca), and Echo and her boyfriend.
 (In a bit of serendipity for Echo, the room has two twin beds and a queen, and Christine and I both picked the twins before she got here, and before her boyfriend was coming.)